wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 == Description ==

-SceneChat adds time-specific commenting and social sharing capabilities to the videos on your blog.
-You can call attention to specific scenes within a video, enable your audience to leave comments at any point, indicate scenes they like, and share scenes with their friends on Facebook and Twitter.
+SceneChat enables social engagement and promotion of the videos on your site.
+Now your visitors can add and share time-specific comments tied to specific times in your videos.
+Additionally, as the publisher you can add "Moderator pop-ups" that call attention to specific scenes within a video.

-As a publisher focused tool, SceneChat is designed to drive traffic and engage users on your site, rather than on video portals or social networks.
+Visitors while watching can Facebook share or Tweet any comment or even add one of their own.
+Shared scenes draw followers to the exact moment shared.

+Clicking any comment also jumps directly to that spot in the video.
+Our graphical SceneMark icons give instant feedback as what fans like (or dislike).

+Designed for publishers and content promoters, SceneChat is meant to engage your viewers enabling them to socially promote the videos you embed on your site.

-All user activity is recorded within SceneChat and displayed via easy to understand charts and graphs.
-Learn which content is attracting the most attention and which users are drawing in others.
-Comments are indexable by search engines (SEO friendly).
+On the backend, all user activity is recorded and displayed in our secure "publisher portal".
+You can login and review easy to understand analytics letting you exactly which content is attracting the most attention, and which users are the most influential.
+We even make all comments indexable by search engines (SEO friendly).

-SceneChat helps grow your audience, boost website engagement and improve content discovery.
+SceneChat is the easiest way to socially ignite your videos - it helps grow your audience, boost website engagement and improve content discovery.

 This WordPress Plugin represents SceneChat's Basic Service which is Free!